 If your Annual Conference approves, the conference commission may call for a special offering on this Sunday for improving or building an historical center, maintaining historic sites, writing a conference history, or another worthy project.

-This year's theme resources may be found by clicking here!
+This year's theme and currently available resources may be found by clicking here!